stevenkeezer/autonomous-vehicle/README.md

 ## Dependencies

-If you have already installed all the necessary dependencies for the projects in term 1 you should be good to go!
-If not, you should install them to get started on this project => [Getting Started for Term 1](../term1_How_to_get_started).
+To install the necessary dependencies I have provided a requirements.txt.
+Install it into your environment & you should be good to go!

 The following resources can be found in this github repository: